Annotations reference

 "2m"

 Duration to ignore resource usage metrics after workload startup.
 Useful for applications with high initial resource usage spikes.
-Set to 0s to disable startup metrics ignore period completely.
+Set to 0s to disable the startup metrics ignore period completely.

 • If using the vertical.startup configuration option, this field becomes required.